Hextor470/hextor470.github.io/README.md

 * Displaying notes of selected scale and tonality;
 * Displaying alterations of natural major scale;
 * Easy switching modes of selected scales;
-* Opportunity to select scales to display (by Modal Window).
+* Possibility to select scales to display (by Modal Window).

 ----
 ## Аdditionally
 * Due to the fact that it was a project for my own usage:
- * Quality of code is too low;
+ * Quality of code is not a masterpiece;
  * DIY design and UX;
- * There was no browser
-compatibility.
-If you want to try, use Chrome;
+ * The App wasn't adjusted for browser compatibility.
+Use Chrome for the better experience;
  * There was no perfomance optimization;
 * Development took about 4 weeks;
 * The code was developed in the structural / functional paradigm, due to lack of sufficient knowledge of the OOP at the time;